 7. Learn to love leftovers.
 Before cooking a new meal, make sure that any leftovers are used up.
 If there isn’t enough to go around, find a way to reinvent it.

 8. Can it!
-Instead of buying canned vegetables from the store, grow all that you need when it’s in season (or buy it from the farmer’s market) and can it yourself.
+Instead of buying canned vegetables from the store, grow all that you need when it’s in season and can it yourself.
 You’ll not only save resources — since those mason jars can be used year in and year out — you’ll also ensure that none of those delicious veggies spoil before you can eat them.